Vernon Gibbs: Have you ever heard another guitarist who can move you the way Hendrix did?

 Another classic blowing tune which Allan often included in live performances spanning over 30 years.

-0:00: 3-accent descending fanfare motif bracketed by solo drum licks, leading to rhythmic ensemble figure.
+0:00: 3-accent descending fanfare motif, bracketed by solo drum licks, leading to a rhythmic ensemble figure.

 0:24: Allan's guitar solo over an uptempo, loping groove, accented by reappearances of the fanfare motif.